natelindev/tsdav/docs/docs/carddav/addressBookQuery.md

 ### Behavior

-send a addressbook-query REPORT request, after server applies the filters and parse the response xml to extract an array of [DAVAddressBook](../types/DAVAddressBook.md) data.
+send a addressbook-query REPORT request, after server applies the filters and parse the response xml to an array of [DAVResponse](../types/DAVResponse.md).